peterhurford/priority-wiki-content/human-enhancement.md

 		* Ineffective structure
 			* (example: you need schedules but parents are impulsive/don't plan)
 			* Lack of support for goals
+	* (Cognitive Behavioral Therapy?
+I've heard it is useful but don't understand it)

 ### Skill based